Standardize data from the entire electronics manufacturing process to create a digital twin of PCB assembly

 In today’s fast-paced market, manufacturers are driven to produce higher-quality products, at a lower cost, and with more flexibility than ever before.
 That requires updating systems and processes—it’s simply impossible to meet the new demand with manual and siloed solutions.
 But companies are discovering that the various stages of design and manufacturing are highly interconnected, and it’s impossible to transform one without changing the other.
 Coordinating change between the different stages of design and manufacturing can seem overwhelming, especially when data isn’t standardized throughout the process.

-In this live webinar, held on August 25, we will cover how the ODB++ standard family can be used to standardize data and create a digital twin of every part of the product lifecycle, from design, to process engineering, and on to manufacturing.
-We’ll also take an in-depth look at how ODB++Manufacturing (formerly known as OML) captures a digital twin of the full manufacturing process, feeding real production data back into design improvements.
+In this on-demand webinar we cover how the ODB++ standard family can be used to standardize data and create a digital twin of every part of the product lifecycle, from design, to process engineering, and on to manufacturing.
+We also take an in-depth look at how ODB++Manufacturing (formerly known as OML) captures a digital twin of the full manufacturing process, feeding real production data back into design improvements.

-The webinar will also cover the benefits of using ODB++ Manufacturing.
+The webinar also covers the benefits of using ODB++ Manufacturing.
 For example, it can be used to:

 - Normalize manufacturing and inspection data into a single standard that can be used as the basis for smart manufacturing and closed-loop, analytics-driven feedback.